- Download: Slides and Q&A

-Now, as January 2021 draws to a close, most of us are thinking about the myriad stressors that continue to pose challenges to virtual collaboration, life, and everything in between.
-In this webinar, we’ll discuss what kind of tracking and evaluation we’ve done to date, and think about how we continue to do our work in the midst of distractions.
-The discussion will build on panelists’ comments to tease out the implications of these new practices for future collaborative science work, and how these lessons can be applied to coastal science within and beyond the NERRS.
+As January 2021 drew to a close, most of us were thinking about the myriad stressors that continuec to pose challenges to virtual collaboration, life, and everything in between.
+In this webinar, we discussed what kind of tracking and evaluation we’d done to date, and explored how we continue to do our work in the midst of distractions.
+The discussion built on panelists’ comments to tease out the implications of these new practices for future collaborative science work, and how these lessons can be applied to coastal science within and beyond the NERRS.

 James Arnott is the Executive Director of the Aspen Global Change Institute.
 James’ research seeks to understand how to better link scientific knowledge with decision-making through research on collaborative science and science funding.
 James is also a visiting scholar at the University of Michigan’s Graham Sustainability Institute.

 |Susi Moser's work focuses on adaptation to climate change, science-policy interactions, climate change communication, and psycho-social resilience in the face of the traumatic and transformative challenges associated with climate change.
 She is a geographer by training, and has contributed to the Intergovernmental Panel on Climate Change in multiple capacities.
 Over the past five years, Susi has partnered with different reserves to develop indicators of successful climate adaptation.
 Learn more about Susi and her Science Collaborative work.|